wikimatze/vimfiles/mappings.md

 - `:tohtml` ... will call an internal plugin to convert markdown into an HTML file in an extra window
 - `:only` ... close all windows except the actual one
 - `:help` ... open the help menu (dopple click on a link will go it)
+  - `<C-]>` ... jump into the hyperlink
+  - `<C-T>` ... jump back in your search history
 - `:help <plugin-name>.txt` ... opens the documentation of a plugin
 - `:helptags` ... will regenerate the helptags
+- `:helpgrep <searchterm>` ... search all doc after the specified term (press :cwindow to see all matchings)
+- `:help ins-completion` overview of commands to start autocompletion
+- `:help 'complete'` ... specifies how keyword completion works
 - `digraphs` ...  will display list of characters that are not on the keyboard (still don't know how to use them)